typebytes/angular-checklist/content/general/use-latest-version-of-everything.md

 - **Step 4:** Fix update deprecations, issues, styling issues in case of Angular Material and run the previous step again
 - **Step 5:** merge or rebase your changes on top of the main branch

-For more informations, check out the [official update guide](https://update.angular.io/) on how to update from different versions.
+For more information, check out the [official update guide](https://update.angular.io/) on how to update from different versions.

 # Resources